Rolandic epilepsy

-Benign Rolandic epilepsy or self-limited epilepsy with centrotemporal spikes (formely: benign childhood epilepsy with centrotemporal spikes (BCECTS)) is the most common epilepsy syndrome in childhood.
+Benign Rolandic epilepsy or self-limited epilepsy with centrotemporal spikes (formerly benign childhood epilepsy with centrotemporal spikes (BECTS)) is the most common epilepsy syndrome in childhood.
 Most children will outgrow the syndrome (it starts around the age of 3–13 with a peak around 8–9 years and stops around age 14–18), hence the label benign.
 The seizures, sometimes referred to as sylvian seizures, start around the central sulcus of the brain (also called the centrotemporal area, located around the Rolandic fissure, after Luigi Rolando).

 Signs and symptoms

 The cardinal features of Rolandic epilepsy are infrequent, often single, focal seizures consisting of: